 Olive’s favorite color is green and her favorite fruit is a pear.

 Ralph made a t-shirt for himself too.
 He is really into skate brands at the moment, so he recreated the Electric logo.

 For Oscar, Ralph used duct tape.
 Ralph’s happiest about how this one turned out.

 J is for June, of course.

-1) Start by gathering your materials.
-You’ll need a 100% cotton t-shirt in a bright or dark color (you can use a pastel, but the contrast from the bleach won’t be as intense), bleach, rags and something to block the bleach.
-We used vinyl cutouts and duct tape as blockers.
+– 100% cotton t-shirt in a bright or dark color (you can use a pastel, but the contrast from the bleach won’t be as intense)

 Some helpful tips:

-– If the bleach doesn’t seem to be working, there is probably sizing on the t-shirt fabric.
+– If the bleach doesn’t seem to be working, there is probably sizing (a chemical often found on new clothes) on the t-shirt fabric.
 Just wash and dry the shirt and try again.
 This happened to me twice and washing the shirt did the trick.

 – Wider pieces of vinyl seemed to work better than thin pieces.
 For example, the lettering on the Camp Halfblood t-shirt was super thin and the bleach crept behind the letters.
 We used an orange fabric marker to correct any over-bleaching.
 The camp tee was the only design where this happened.